autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 #### Jail

-Jailing is a protocol action that excludes a validator from selection to the consensus committee for a period of time measured as a number of blocks.
+Jailing is a protocol action that excludes a validator from selection to the consensus committee for a period of time measured in blocks.

 Jailing may be applied as part of a slashing penalty depending on the _severity_ of the _fault_ being _slashed_.
 Jailing changes a validator's state from `active` to `jailed`.
 Validators in a `jailed` state are debarred from [consensus committee selection](/concepts/consensus/committee/#committee-member-selection).